 Katsu Sauce(ContainsWheat, Soy)

-• Preheat oven to 425 degrees.
-Wash and dry all produce. • Peel and mince or grate ginger. • Heat a drizzle of oil in a small pot over medium-high heat.
+• Adjust rack to top position and preheat oven to 425 degrees.
+Wash and dry produce. • Peel and mince or grate ginger. • Heat a drizzle of oil in a small pot over medium-high heat.
 Add ginger; cook, stirring, until fragrant, 1-2 minutes.
 Stir in rice and ¾ cup water (1½ cups for 4 servings).
 Bring to a boil; cover and reduce heat to low.
 Cook until rice is tender, 15-18 minutes.
 Keep covered off heat until ready to serve.

 • Meanwhile, pat chicken* dry with paper towels.
 Place between two pieces of plastic wrap and pound with a mallet or heavy-bottomed pan until ½ inch thick.
 Season all over with garlic powder, salt, and pepper.